 Frequent communication about changes to the roadmap is critical.

-The only constant changes.
+The only constant is change.
 But agile roadmaps make communication a constant as well.
 When the roadmap changes (which it will), its entire audience needs to know about those changes.

 6 Step Agile Roadmapping Process